fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

 We left for Haridwar at midnight and reached there at the break of dawn, around 4 in the morning.
 We scoured for cabs and found a cheap one right in front of the railway station, and went straight to Sonprayag.
 En route to our destination, we had the privilege of visiting numerous river confluences, each referred to as a "Prayag."
 The *Ganges* is formed at a place called *Devprayag*.
 From Sonprayag, we went to Gaurikund, the starting point of the trek to Kedarnath.
+During the journey, we discussed about our lives and how we had changed over the years.
+We talked about what each of us plans to do in the future, and how our lives had changed since we had graduated from high school.
 It took us 12 odd hours to reach Gaurikund and we were exhausted.
 Sensibly, we decided to rest and begin the trek the next day.

 Woke up early the next day, freshened up, and prepared for the trek.
 Hemant and Mukul, exuding enthusiasm, pretty excited and looking all tough, shouldered their backpacks and set out for the trek's starting point.
 I was a bit sceptical of my skills.
-I pretty much knew I wouldn't be able to complete the entire trek.
+I pretty much knew I wouldn't be able to complete the entire trek on foot.
 The 22-kilometer, steep journey seemed daunting.
 Hritik freshened up as well, and we all went ahead to start the trek.
 Mukul and Hemant were ahead of us.
 They didn't wait for me as I was slowing down everyone.
-Hritik walked with me and tried to push me to cover as much as I could and not take frequent breaks.
+Hritik walked with me and tried to push me to cover as much as I could and advised me not to take frequent breaks.
 Carrying a few extra kilos, I found it extremely cumbersome to trek.
 I had to pause every 100-200 meters, mustering every ounce of courage and strength to continue.

 Somehow, I managed to trek for six and a half km.
 Hritik, Mukul and Hemant urged me to trek on a mule.
 The route offered mule transportation for those who found it challenging to ascend on foot.
 Initially, I was equally excited as the rest and didn't want to succumb and get on a mule.
 However, after enduring the gruelling climb of the first 6 kilometres, and considering the unanimous request from my friends, I realized that it would be unfair of me to hold back the group.